SteadyCadence/api-docs/content/02-users.md

-## Manage Users in Relation to their Organizations
+## Manage Users in Relation to an Organization

-> format `users` object so that it's consistent and linkable.

 This section refers to endpoints that begin with:

 ```
 /api/v1/users/
 ```

-`users` is different than `account` in that it shows the organizations that the user is a part of.

 The `users` JSON object is structured like this: